kaspermunch/PopulationGenomicsCourse/Projects/README.md

 B. Do a PCA plot.
 What does it tell you about the samples?

 C. The file eye_color.txt contains the self-reported eye colors for the individuals in the data set.
-First try to do a GWAS for Brown vs. Blue eyes.
-How many loci do you find?
+Do a GWAS on on the dataset.
+There are 12 categories and you can group some of them together to create a binary phenotype.
+How many significant loci do you find?

 D. Try to look at the SNPs at the most significant locus.
 If you want to analyse it in R you can use the "--recode A" together wither the "--snp" and "--window" option in plink to get a the variants around a specific SNP written to a text file that it is easy to load in R. How is the distribution of eye colors for each genotype of the most significant SNP?
 Is the effect additive, dominant or recessive?

+E. Do additional analyses using plink, GCTA, R or any other tool you might find relevant.
+The list below contains some suggestions for possible analyses, but you can also come up with your ideas

+Suggestions for further analyses:
+	* Use mixed model for GWAS.
+	* Do imputation (either of the whole genome or the region around the most significant SNP) and see if you can then find variants with lower p-values.
-E. Are there any significant variants after you condition on the most significant hit? (you can use the "--condition" option in plink)
+	* Make association tests where you condition on most significant variant (you can use the —condition option in plink)

-F. Can you find genome-wide significant hits that helps distinguish between other colors (fx. green or hazel)?
-What if you restrict the analysis to a region around the most significant SNP in the blue vs brown comparison?

-G. Do any additional analysis.
-Using plink, GCTA or any other tool you might find relevant.
+	* Try to treat the categorical data as a quantitative phenotype where some coategories are intermediate values of others,
+	* Test for epistasis.

 ### Papers: